When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 - Dehydration: Not drinking enough water can make the heart beat fast and forcefully.
 Therefore, people who go to bed dehydrated may have a greater chance of heart palpitations.
 In addition, research shows that dehydration can shorten the time spent asleep , so it could increase the chances of noticing heart palpitations at night.

 - Electrolyte imbalances: Arrhythmias, or irregular heartbeats, can result from low levels of electrolytes such as potassium and magnesium.
-An electrolyte imbalance may occur at night if a person does not consume enough nutritious food and drink during the day.
+An electrolyte imbalance may occur at night if a person doesn’t consume enough nutritious food and drink during the day.

-- Sleep position: People who sleep on their backs or on their left sides are more likely to have heart palpitations.
-Sleeping on the left side, in particular, may increase awareness of heart sensations, as it shortens the distance between the heart and the chest wall.
+- Sleep position: People who sleep on their back or left side are more likely to have heart palpitations.
+People who sleep on their left side, in particular, may have increased awareness of heart sensations, as it shortens the distance between the heart and the chest wall.

 Other Causes